h3xar0n/aws-security/README.md

   - Observe SSH traffic
   - Observe HTTP traffic
   - Create an HTTP redirect to HTTPS and observe
+- Create multiple accounts under AWS Organization
+  - Create a top-level CloudTrail, send to S3
+  - Query that S3 with Athena
+  - Limit permissions for the S3 to one auditor
+  - Encrypt the log files in S3--try SSE-S3, then SSE-KMS

 ## Next Up
 - [x] ~Restructure notes under services~